brimdata/zed/k8s/dev-on-eks.md

 * ZQD_TEST_CLUSTER is the host of the EKS cluster you are using.

 If you are operating on the zq-test cluster, the script k8s/eks-env.sh will set the correct environment variables.
-Note that this script requires having jq and yq in your $PATH.
 Run:

 ```
 source k8s/eks-env.sh